H&M GROUP PRIVACY NOTICE

 You have the right to request that H&M restricts the process of your personal data under the following circumstances:

-*if you object to a processing based H&M legitimate interest, H&M shall restrict all processing of such data pending the verification of the legitimate interest.
+- if you object to a processing based H&M's legitimate interest, H&M shall restrict all processing of such data pending the verification of the legitimate interest.

-*if H&M no longer needs the personal data but it is required for your to make of defending legal claims.
+- if H&M no longer needs the personal data but it is required by you to defend legal claims.

 We take data protection very seriously and therefore we have dedicated customer service personnel to handle your requests in relation to your rights stated above.
 You can always reach them at firstname.lastname@example.org.

 We have also dedicated Customer Service personnel to handle your requests in relation to your rights stated above.
 You can always reach them at email@example.com.

 If you have an H&M Account or being a member of H&M Membership, you can exercise your right to access, portability and rectification under your account pages, where you also can delete your account.